AnyChart/docs.anychart.com/Integration_Samples/AnyChart_and_Wordpress.md

 ![](http://cdn.anychart.com/images/wordpress/pluging_activation.png)

 After plugin activation. wrap data script with data into \[raw]...\[/raw] tag.
 Now you are free to use any number of empty lines you want.
-It will make no difference for chart visualisation but it may be of great help for feather data adjusting in this very chart, if there is a need.
+It will make no difference for chart visualisation but it may be of a great help for feather data adjusting in this very chart.

 ![](http://cdn.anychart.com/images/wordpress/raw_html.png)